Evil Toons

 Evil Toons is a 1992 American live-action/adult animated comedy horror B movie written and directed by Fred Olen Ray.
-The film is a light spoof of traditional haunted-house films.
+This film is a light spoof of traditional haunted house films.

 Plot

 In the early 1930s, a man by the name of Gideon Fisk hangs himself in the basement of his suburban mansion home, seemingly to spite a possessed book made of human skin.
 In the present day, a quartet of beautiful female college students are hired to clean the now-vacant mansion over the weekend.
 Upon arrival, they clean the basement and find a strange dagger hidden in a chest.
-That night, the cursed spirit of Gideon delivers the book to them at his front door.
+That night, Gideon's cursed spirit delivers the book to them at his front door.
 The quartet then examine the book, finding it full of sketches of bizarre monsters, some engaged in depraved sex acts.

-When an incantation in the book is read, one of the drawings emerges from the book and becomes a living cartoon.
-This thing stalks and attacks the sexually liberated Roxanne, taking on her physical form after killing her before doing the same to her arriving football player boyfriend, Biff Bullock.
-The demon then plans to collect the souls of everyone in the mansion so it can be freed from their imprisonment in the book, along with its fellow demons.
-After finding Biff's body, the remaining women call their boss, Burt, but before he can help upon his arrival, he is lured away and killed by the demon.
-The women eventually discover the demon, who then kills all of them except for the sexually inexperienced Megan.
+When an incantation in the book is read, one of the drawings emerges from the book and becomes a sentient cartoon.
+This thing stalks and attacks the sexually liberated Roxanne, taking on her physical form after murdering her, before doing the same to her arriving football player boyfriend, Biff Bullock.
+The demon then plans to collect the souls of everyone in the mansion so it can be freed from its imprisonment in the book, alongside its fellow demons.
+After finding Biff's corpse, the remaining women call their boss, Burt, but before he can help upon his arrival, he is lured away and murdered by the demon.
+The women eventually discover the demon, who then murders all of them except for the sexually inexperienced Megan.

 Gideon returns and aids Megan in defeating the demon, stabbing it with the strange dagger.
 Before the demon can return to the safety of the book, Megan throws the book into the fireplace, incinerating it and erasing the demon from existence.
-After explaining to Megan that he needed another mortal's corporeal strength to destroy the book and end his decades-long curse, Gideon ascends to the afterlife.
+After explaining that he had needed another mortal's corporeal strength to destroy the book and end his decades-long curse, Gideon ascends to the afterlife.
 All of the demon's victims are revived the next morning, only remembering their encounters with it as nightmares.
-Megan is horrified when Mr. Hinchlow, a neighbor, comes over with his portable television set so that the group can watch Saturday-morning cartoons.
+Megan then becomes horrified when the neighbor, Mr. Hinchlow, comes over with his portable television set so that the group can watch Saturday-morning cartoons.